CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ### Configuration Errors

-If you configure DHCP relays by editing configuration files manually, you can introduce configuration errors that cause the switch to crash.
+If you configure DHCP relays by editing the `/etc/default/isc-dhcp-relay-default` file manually, you can introduce configuration errors that cause the switch to crash.

 For example, if you see an error similar to the following, check that there is no space between the DHCP server address and the interface you use as the uplink.